The Best Pokémon Movies, Ranked

 Pokemon 4Ever

 This is a really solid entry into the list of early Pokemon movies, and Celebi makes for a pretty compelling central Pokemon of the film.
-What’s more, there’s some really cool time travel stuff handled deftly, as well as some intriguing backstories revealed about one of Pokemon’s most iconic characters.
+What’s more, there’s some really cool time travel stuff handled deftly, as well as a intriguing backstory revealed about one of Pokemon’s most iconic characters (no spoilers here).

-The only thing that holds this film back is the horrendous CGI eyesore that takes up a big part of the third act.
+The only thing that holds this film back is the CGI behemoth that takes up a big part of the third act.
+While it serves the plot, perhaps a different technique would have been more effective here.
 I also wouldn’t have minded getting to see more about Scuicune during this film and how he relates to Celebi.

-Also, Ash once again hardly uses his Pokemon apart from Pikachu – something which seems to become a trend after the initial three movies.
+Once again, Ah hardly uses his Pokemon apart from Pikachu – something which seems to become a trend after the initial three movies.
+Regardless, it’s as solid movie with strong characters and beautiful animation certainly worth checking out on your return to the Pokemon movie franchise.

 The Power of Us